djdt/spcal/docs/source/install.rst

 Windows executables are available for all major releases on `GitHub<https://github.com/djdt/spcal/releases>`.

-TO install SPCal via pip, first clone the repository, then install as a local package.
+To install SPCal via pip, first clone the repository, then install as a local package.

 .. code-block::

     git clone https://github.com/djdt/spcal
     cd spcal
     pip install -e